-1. Select a piece of slate.
+Select a piece of slate.

-Kodiak beaches have many different types-but not all slate is suitable for tool production.
+Kodiak beaches have many different types-but not all slate is suitable for tool making.
 The ideal material is hard with few visible layers.
 A good way to test slate is to break it into pieces and observe how they fall apart.
 Choose a thin sturdy fragment.

+Step 2

-2. Chip the slate into the shape on an ulu.
+Chip the slate into the shape of an ulu.

 Find a hard beach cobble (a water-rounded rock) to chip your thin leaf of slate into a rough tool form-working along the edges.
 Another way of creating a rough tool, particularly if you wish to make a lance, is to saw the slate with a hard, sharp rock.
 A flake knocked off of a beach cobble works well as a saw.
 With the flake, wear grooves into the slate from both sides then gently snap the pieces apart along the groove.
+Step 3

-3. Use a flat beach rock to smooth the surfaces of your ulu.
+Use a flat beach rock to smooth the surfaces of your ulu.
 Use a hard, flat beach rock to grind a smooth surface on both sides of your tool.
 Keep the tool flat as you grind.
 Water and a small amount of beach sand make a good lubricant and will speed up the grinding process.
 Keep grinding until you have a smooth flat surface.
 Try to remove any nicks or indentations in the slate.
+Step 4

-4. Sharpen the edge
+Sharpen the edge.

 Sharpen the edges of your ulu by grinding at an angle.
 Turn the tool over to grind both sides of each edge.
 This will create a bevel (a v-shaped edge) that can be sharpened and resharpened.
+Note: To see a video demonstration of this activity visit the craft page of the museum's web site at alutiiqmuseum.org.